{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 From Phnom Penh

-Getting Around in Kep
+Getting around Kep

 Kep is a very small town and distances are short.
 The most practical options: